whoiswhore/whoiswhore/README.md

 - 👋 Hi, I’m @whoiswhore
 - 👀 I’m interested in GIRLS
-- 🌱 I’m currently learning GODS LOGIC
+- 🌱 I’m currently learning GOD LOGIC
 - 💞️ I’m looking to collaborate on HELL
-- 📫 How to reach me ...
+- 📫 How to reach me ? sne me message on discord xdsm#1330

 <!---
 whoiswhore/whoiswhore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.